Lightning-AI/litgpt/howto/finetune_adapter.md

 # Finetuning with Adapter

 Adapter, first introduced for the LLaMA model as [LLaMA-Adapter](https://arxiv.org/abs/2303.16199), is a form of prefix-tuning that prepends a learnable adaption-prompt to the inputs of the attention blocks in an LLM.
-In total, there are only ~500M parameters to update during finetuning in LLaMA, which significantly reduces the memory footprint and speeds up training.
+In total, there are only ~500k parameters to update during finetuning in LLaMA, which significantly reduces the memory footprint and speeds up training.

 We are able to demonstrate instruction-finetuning Lit-Parrot StableLM 3B on the [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset on a **single GTX 3060 GPU**.
 If using 8 GPUs, finetuning can be completed in under 1 hour.

 If you are new to Adapter and are interested to learn more about how it works before proceeding with the finetuning guide below, you might find our article [Understanding Parameter-Efficient Finetuning of Large Language Models: From Prefix Tuning to LLaMA-Adapters](https://lightning.ai/pages/community/article/understanding-llama-adapters/) helpful.

+LLaMA-Adapter v2 extends the original LLaMA-Adapter idea by adding trainable bias and scale parameters to each linear layer in the transformer.
+Furthermore, LLaMA-Adapter v2 makes the normalization layers trainable.
+Where the StableLM 3B model has 500k trainable parameters with Parrot v1, Parrot-Adapter v2 adds an additional 1.5 M trainable parameter for the bias and scale parameters and ~300k trainable parameters for the normalization layers.
+So, adapter v2 has ~2.3 M trainable parameters in total.

 ## Preparation